 Current visitor policy

-In this time of heightened awareness of COVID-19 exposure, we have restricted our visitor policy.
+In light of the recent surge of COVID-19 throughout the county and state, we have restricted our visitor policy.

 Hospital entrance screening

-- All visitors are screened and temperatures are taken
+- All visitors will be screened and temperatures will be taken

-- All visitors must apply alcohol based hand sanitizer upon entry and exit to the hospital and the patients rooms
+- All visitors must apply alcohol based hand sanitizer upon entry and exit to the hospital and the patient’s room

 - All visitors must remain inside the patient’s room during the entire visit